skorch-dev/skorch/docs/user/neuralnet.rst

 :func:`~skorch.net.NeuralNet.fit` call.
-When you call :func:`~skorch.net.NeuralNet.fit`, the net will train for this many epochs, except if you interrupt training before the end (e.g. by using an early stopping callback or interrupt manually with ctrl+c).
+When you call :func:`~skorch.net.NeuralNet.fit`, the net will train for this many epochs, except if you interrupt training before the end (e.g. by using an early stopping callback or interrupt manually with *ctrl+c*).

-If you want to change the number of epochs to train, you can either set a different value for ``max_epochs``, or you call :func:`~skorch.net.NeuralNet.fit_loop` instead of :func:`~skorch.net.NeuralNet.fit` and pass the desired number of epochs explicitely:
+If you want to change the number of epochs to train, you can either set a different value for ``max_epochs``, or you call :func:`~skorch.net.NeuralNet.fit_loop` instead of :func:`~skorch.net.NeuralNet.fit` and pass the desired number of epochs explicitly:

 .. code:: python